What’s the difference between AR, VR, MR & XR?

 Mixed reality training works extremely well in manufacturing training environments where engineers can receive and act on information and instructions in real time relating to components through an MR headset, helping to increase accuracy and speed when working on assembly and maintenance.

-What’s the difference between augmented and mixed reality?
+What’s the difference between Augmented Reality and Mixed Reality?

 Augmented reality is simply a view of the real world, with an overlay of digital elements.
 Mixed reality offers the same concept, the real world with an overlay of digital elements but with mixed reality, this goes one step further and the physical and digital elements can interact with one another.
 Mixed reality sits nicely between AR and VR on the immersion scale.